mosmar99/ChessProjectClass/README.md

 A chess game.
 Either player vs. player or player vs. engine.
 The engine runs on an AI algorithm, more specifically, the min-max algorithm.

 ## Programming languages
-Python for UI and board game.
+Python for UI. <br />
-AI in C.
+Game logic and AI in C.

 ## Build System
 To be decided, currently VS (Visual Studio)